selenelim/selenelim/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Me

-* My name is Selene
+* My name is selene
 * I am from Singapore Polytechnic 👎
 * Diploma of Computer Engineering :poop: